Meet Our CEO

 Avril Daly joined Retina International as CEO in January 2016.
 From 2009 she held the position of CEO at Fighting Blindness Ireland.

-In 2011 Avril was appointed by the Irish minister for health to a steering committee that developed the Irish National Plan for Rare Diseases, published in 2014 and represents the patient voice on the working group of the Clinical Programme for Rare Diseases at the Irish Health Service Executive (HSE).
+In 2011, Avril was appointed by the Irish Minister for Health to a steering committee that developed the Irish National Plan for Rare Diseases.
+Published in 2014, it represents the patient voice on the working group of the Clinical Programme for Rare Diseases at the Irish Health Service Executive (HSE).
 Avril was previously co-chair of the National Vision Coalition in Ireland and chair of the Vision Impaired Service Providers Alliance (VISPA).
 She was a founding board member of the Medical Research Charities Group (MRCG) and, the Irish Platform for Patients' Organisations, Science and Industry (IPPOSI).

 Avril was diagnosed with Retinitis Pigmentosa in 1998.
 On the reality of a diagnosis with RP she said "I had just finished college and started my professional carreer when I was diagnosed with RP.
 I was fortunate that my employers continued to support me and I was able to continue to work and grow in a great communications company with colleagues who remain very close friends today.
 I know that this is not always the case.
 Like so many people diagnosed with RP where there is no family history of the condition, you can be almost releived by a diagnosis.
 At least you know what you are dealing with and you understand that, in fact, it is unusual to have 'night blindness' and you are not just the "Clumsy Girl".

 The thing Avril misses most is the ability to drive "My brother and I have always shared an appreciation of cars and I married into a family of car lovers.
 I still own one myself - perhaps one day I will get to drive it again!"